What is the OpenSea partners program?

 - Everything else (items you don't own) is the standard 1-2.5% fee.

-- If you want to turn any asset into a referral, you can add this to the item URL
+- If you want to turn any item into a referral, you can add this to the item URL

 What if someone’s listing gets sold, not the ones we listed?
 For example, let’s say someone’s listing of NFT artwork has been sold at 1 ETH through our white-label site, then you’ll deduct 2.5% transaction fee from that 1 ETH and the person who listed that artwork will take the rest, then what’s left for us?